MathieuNls/bianca/bianca.md

 ## Project Dependency Analysis {#sec:dependencies}

 Figure \ref{fig:dep-graph} shows the project dependency graph.
 The dependency graph is composed of 592 nodes divided into five clusters shown in yellow, red, green, purple and blue.
-The size of the nodes in Figure \ref{fig:dep-graph} are proportional to the number of connections from and to the other nodes.
+The size of the nodes in Figure \ref{fig:dep-graph} is proportional to the number of connections from and to the other nodes.

 \input{tex/dependencies}